mikestead/lighthouse-batch/README.md

     lighthouse-batch -s https://airhorner.com,https://housing.com

-This will spit out the following files under the `/report` folder.
+This will generate the following files under the `/report/lighthouse` folder.

     airhorner_com.json // Full results for airhorner.com
     housing_com.json   // Full results from housing.com
-    summaries.json     // Summary of results with scores out of 100
+    summary.json       // Summary of results with scores out of 100

 All options